 - 3 cups cauliflower rice (about the amount that comes from a medium head of cauliflower)

 - 2 tablespoons cocoa powder

-- 1 cup organic blueberries, for topping
+- 1/2 cup chopped strawberries, for topping